-VLOOKUP and HLOOKUP are the go-to functions for most Excel users to look up data in a table.
-However, there is an alternative to this function that can do the same job, with added benefits.
-It’s the INDEX and MATCH combo.
-Using these two formulas in conjunction can give you more flexibility when searching for data.
+VLOOKUP and HLOOKUP are the go-to functions for most Microsoft Excel users to look up data in a table.
+However, there exists an alternative approach that not only accomplishes the same task but also offers additional advantages – the powerful combination of INDEX and MATCH functions.
+Utilizing these two formulas together provides enhanced flexibility when seeking specific data.

-The idea behind INDEX & MATCH is simple, INDEX function finds the data reference, the MATCH function searches for the desired value in an array (single dimensional), and returns the coordinates as a number.
-The numbers fed by the MATCH function essentially becomes the coordinates for the INDEX function and voila!
+The idea behind INDEX & MATCH is straightforward.
+The INDEX function is used to locate the data reference, while the MATCH function scans an array (single-dimensional) for the desired value and returns its coordinates as a numerical value.
+These numerical coordinates then serve as inputs for the INDEX function, seamlessly facilitating the retrieval of the desired data.

 =INDEX(array, row_num, [column_num])